hanfeng-cdd/M-ADDA/README.md

-# M-ADDA: Metric-based Adversarial Discriminative Domain
+# M-ADDA: Metric-based Adversarial Discriminative Domain Adaptation

 To obtain the test results, run the following command,